7–11 Sept 2025

 Poster Presentation

-CERN's beam-loss system is essential for the protection of machine elements against energy deposition due to beam losses.
-The protection function is based on Ionization Chambers Detectors installed along all of CERN's accelerators, totalling about 4000 detectors.
-Some of the areas where the detectors are installed have a high background dose (above 2mS per hour), so installation and...
+CERN’s Beam Loss Monitoring (BLM) system is essential for the protection of machine elements against energy deposition due to beam losses.
+The protection function relies on approximately 5000 ionisation chamber type detectors installed along all of CERN's accelerators.
+Some of the areas where the detectors are installed have a high background dose (above 2mSv/h).
+Installation and maintenance...

 Eleonora Diociaiuti (Istituto Nazionale di Fisica Nucleare, Laboratori Nazionali di Frascati)